Sit-Down Meals and Dining Hall Guidelines

-If a teacher is detained or not in class, students should wait 10 minutes past the normal start time of the class, at which point they should report the faculty absence to the Dean of Faculty.
+If a teacher is detained or not in class, students should wait for 10 minutes past the normal start time of the class, at which point they should report the faculty absence to the Dean of Faculty.

-When, for any reason, a student has missed 20% or more of the course meetings during a given term, Deerfield may withhold credit for the course that term.
+When, for any reason, a student has missed 20% or more of the course meetings during a given term, Deerfield may withhold credit for the course for that term.
 Such cases will be heard by the Academic Standing Committee.

 Co-Curriculars, Meals, School Meetings, and Events